How to Plan a Romantic Getaway or Honeymoon to Mangaia…

 How to Get to Mangaia

-Mangaia lies in the Southern Group of the Cook Islands, some 203km (126 miles) southeast of Rarotonga and the Cook Islands’ international airport.
+Mangaia lies in the Southern Group of the Cook Islands, some 203 km (126 mi) southeast of Rarotonga and the Cook Islands’ international airport.
 The only real way to get to Mangaia is via domestic flight from Rarotonga.

-Regular flights are available between Rarotonga and Mangaia on Monday, Wednesday and Friday, returning the same day.
+Regular flights are available between Rarotonga and Mangaia on Monday, Wednesday and Friday (or more frequently during the busy seasons, returning the same day.
 Flights take approximately 45 minutes.
 Find out more about schedules and the cost of flights in Domestic Flights in the Cook Islands: Your Guide to Interisland Flights.

 How to Get Around Mangaia